tsogkas/amat/README.md

 - In the case where you use the sketchification with L0 gradient smoothing, find a way to invert the smoothed image to the original one (to compare reconstruction quality).

-### QUESTIONS
-- Should I distribute the cost of a disk over the number of its pixels before adding the maximality cost or after?
-= If the disk cost is updated when some of its pixels are covered, then the division should happen BEFORE
-    adding the maximality cost.
-Otherwise, if we manage to assign a fixed cost to each disk once in the beginning and then just apply the greedy algorithm, the division could go after adding the maximality cost.

 ### Experiments/Applications
 - For natural images use first a method that sketchifies the image and apply the algorithm on the result.
 See: